digideskio/grails-phraseapp/README.md

 Credits
 =======

-Thanks to German for it's review and the Grails community.
+Thanks to Germán for his review and the Grails community.
 If you are using the plugin, please consider writing you opionions and requests.